 - Detailed notes taken during routine visits to document your pain, daily life struggles, and mental health conditions caused by your disability.

-We offer free consultations with no obligation to use our firm.
-We will review your case and answer any questions you may have.
-The Ortiz Law Firm has successfully represented people in disability cases across the United States.
-To see how we can help you win your long-term disability case, call us at (888) 321- 8131.
+We offer a free case evaluation, and there is no obligation to use our firm.
+We will review your case and answer your questions.
+To learn more about how we can help you win your long-term disability case, call us at (888) 321- 8131.